InspectorIncognito/gtfs-editor-backend/README.md

 docker build -f docker\Dockerfile -t gtfseditor .
 ```

-### DockerHub
+### AWS

-for DockerHub we need build two images, project and nginx server, for each of two we have to do the following process:
+for ECR service we need build two images, project and nginx server, for each of two we have to do the following process:

 ```
 # build gtfseditor project